Anne Nichols

 Anne Nichols (November 26, 1891 – September 15, 1966) was an American playwright best known as the author of Abie's Irish Rose.

 Biography

-Anne Nichols was born in obscure Dales Mill, in Wayne County, Georgia, to Julie and George Nichols.
+Anne Nichols was born in Dales Mill, in Wayne County, Georgia, to Julie and George Nichols.
 Her father George was the son of James Nicholas born in 1868.
 George had the Nicholas surname shortened to Nichols.

 Nichols penned a number of Broadway plays, several of which were made into motion pictures.
 Her most famous production was Abie's Irish Rose, a farce depicting the tumult that arises with the marriage of a young Jewish man and an Irish girl.
 This play broke the record for the longest run in Broadway theater history, and was made into films in 1928 and again in 1946.
 Nichols sued Universal Studios for making The Cohens and Kellys, a film with a similar plot premise, but the use of stock characters was found to be outside of copyright protection in Nichols v.
 Universal Pictures Corp.